-We make mobile doctor calls to thousands of guests from all over the world, with hundreds of different types of insurance and a variety of complicated policies.
+We make mobile doctor calls to thousands of guests from all over the world, with hundreds of different types of insurance, and a variety of complicated policies.
 From our experience, most travel insurance companies will reimburse you for our hotel doctor services, especially since our prices are transparent and affordably capped.
-Some insurance companies prefer using a resort physician compared to other doctor house-call services, urgent care clinics, or hospital emergency rooms.
+Some travel insurance companies, and insurance assistance companies, prefer using our service compared to other doctor house-call services, urgent care clinics, or hospital emergency rooms.

 What payment methods do you accept?

-Our wireless secure encrypted Square credit/debit card readers accept Visa, MasterCard, American Express, and Discover, and can email or text an itemized receipt within seconds.
+Our wireless secure encrypted Square (www.squareup.com) credit/debit card chip readers accept Visa, MasterCard, American Express, and Discover, and can email or text an itemized receipt to you within seconds.
 We also accept cash (and provide change).

 We hope you found the answer you were looking for in this list of mobile doctor questions.
-If not, please call us at 407-238-2000 and one of our doctors will be able to assist you.
+If not, please call or text us at 407-238-2000 and one of our doctors will be able to assist you.